uhlryk/react-context-ajax/README.md

  * default: ''

 First part of url, where request are send.
 If all your request have similar part then this part can be set here.

+### headers

+ * type: object
+ * required: false

+Allow to set headers for all request methods.
+There is also possibility to change global headers using request instance.

 ### endCallback